-How To Help Those Affected By The Indonesia Tsunami From Wherever You Are
+Here’s How You Can Help Those Affected By The Tsunami In Indonesia

 Parts of the Indonesian islands of Java and Sumatra were hit by a tsunami on Saturday that killed hundreds and devastated coastal areas, bringing down homes, businesses, and more.
 Relief work is already underway, and there are ways that you can help those affected by the Indonesian tsunami from wherever you are this holiday weekend.

 Experts say that giving monetary donations is the best way to make a difference after a natural disaster.
 USAID's Center for International Disaster Information says that giving to established relief agencies is the way to go.
 Donations of water, food, or other items is nice but can cause logistical problems, and there's always the chance it won't make it.
 If you give money, groups on the ground can buy whatever it is they need most.